 “Pull over!” she’d cry.
-It might be a fruit stand selling durian or a little roadside cafĂ© or a hole-in-the-wall frying hot wontons filled with shrimp.
+It might be a fruit stand selling durian or a little roadside café or a hole-in-the-wall frying hot wontons filled with shrimp.
 No matter, my mother was (and is) always game to stop and try whatever is on offer.
 I get my food adventurousness from her.
 When we lived in Trinidad, we ate curried who-knows-what at shacks by the side of the road.
 (My favorite is goat.)
 The other expat ladies thought she was crazy and that we’d get sick.
 We never did.
 In Venezuela Mom would buy me homemade cheese, called queso de mano, from peddlers who would dart between cars at the big roundabout near our house.
 Even when we moved back to Houston, she would seek out the little local markets in the ethnic areas, driving clear across town to drink yogurt lassi and eat spicy samosas or to perhaps buy Middle Eastern sweet treats like baklava to bring in to work.

 Through all the countries we’ve lived, I’ve tried to do the same.
 Street food, when cooked hot and fresh, is the very best.
 Get in line at the stall with the most people waiting to be served and you are guaranteed something tasty and worth waiting for.
 All those people can’t be wrong, right?

 My mother-in-law, me and my mom, at a hawker center in Singapore, 1 June 2009.
+This is where Mom chose to go for her birthday lunch! |

 Many thanks to the Google+ Singapore, Malaysia and Indonesia Cuisine Community, led by the talented and kind +Azlin Bloor, who generously allow me to be part of their group and who helped me settle on a recipe for the batter.
 You all rock!